uri-tech/nimble-opti-adapter/cronjob/README.md

 - **Presence of ACME Challenge**:
   - If the Ingress has an ACME challenge path, the function will:
-    1. Initiate the certificate renewal process.
+    1. Initiate the certificate renewal process with the function `startCertificateRenewalAudit`.
     2. If the certificate is not renewed:
-       - Try changing the secret name associated with the Ingress to prompt the `cert-manager` to create a new certificate.
+       - Try changing the secret name associated with the Ingress to prompt the `cert-manager` to create a new certificate with the function `changeIngressSecretName`.
        - If the certificate is still not renewed after changing the secret name, log the old and new secret names.
        - If the certificate is successfully renewed after changing the secret name, log the success.